Understanding the renewables market and energy resource potential

 We can also provide the generation data to allow you to analyze and understand the effects of different scenarios on grid operation, fossil-fuel use, and cost.
 By combining our advanced models with actual production data, we can provide site-specific energy-generation profiles for existing, planned, and future projects.
 The synthesized data provide realistic representations of the seasonal and diurnal generation patterns, the variability of the resource and generation on time scales of seconds to years, and power ramp behavior.

-Economic impact and development studies
+Economic impact and development studies for renewable energy expansion

 Economic impact studies focus on the effects of increased renewable generation on power grid operations and markets.
 Based on a range of build-out scenarios, we can analyze the financial and reliability impacts of significant amounts of solar and wind power to aid in future transmission planning.
 For each scenario, we will develop a generation expansion plan to determine how much conventional generation would be required and the total cost (operation and capital).
 From this analysis, optimal expansion plans balancing the investments and savings for various needs (renewable and conventional plants and transmission) can be identified.